SchoolOfCode/w0d0_precourse-challenge-julija777/README.md

 * Add, commit, and push your changes to that repository using your new Git skills on the command line in the VS Code terminal.
 * Host the website using GitHub pages.

+P.S.
 Link to the original code when I've started to code is:

 https://codepen.io/julija777/pen/mdMWpbW

 Then it was modified by me in VSCode and then a bit straight in the GitHub.

-P.S.
-I decided not to overthink so I created a tribute page about myself because it’s quicker to get information and no need to ask for rights to publicise someone's photos.
-I was excited when managed to link my photos directly from social media to the tribute page.
-No need for storage on a local PC and no extra downloads.
-Wow!